mjbuckley/react-redux-todo-app/notes.md

 TODOS

-- Clean up index.js
 - What am I currently doing with state and visibility filters?
 I think it is being url is determining now.
 Does url then set state?
 Or is it not being used at all?
 Not sure.
 - Button to remove all todos and start over.
-- Build this and have on github pages and link to in readme (remove PWA stuff first).
+- Build this and have on github pages and link to in readme.
 - Update readme.
 App is now more changed from tutorial.
 Include link to active site.
 - Should I move notes elsewhere and then delete this file?
+- Add 404?

+Did: Clean up index.js,

 ## Notes